Home | Curriculum Vitae | Courses | Papers | Projects | Current

 Course Description

-If we accept that what we know depends on what we ask and how we ask it, the diversity of approaches in music scholarship indicates that, at various times and for various reasons, a great variety of different types of questions has claimed our interest and efforts.
+If we accept that what we know depends on what we ask and how we ask it, the diversity of approaches within music scholarship indicates that, at various times and for various reasons, a great variety of different types of questions have claimed our interest and efforts.
 Such investigations have resulted in a body of knowledge that seems to be made out of the independent compartments we call music disciplines.
 And although it is neither possible nor desirable to subsume all musical investigations under a single aegis, understanding them as a system has important academic advantages.

 By understanding music scholarship as a system, all questions and perspectives become interconnected.
 In a system, the answer to any question can be seen as leading to other questions (i.e. interdependence) and any one question can be rephrased in terms of another (transposition).
-By transposing questions and following out their branches of interdependencies we are able to compare the most diverse theoretical orientations, orientations that begin from different perspectives and ask seemingly different questions.
-This does not mean that all the answers given to music questions will be the same for all disciplines or that all disciplines have the same perspective or ask the same questions.
-What it does mean is that the study of music is a logical enterprise.
-Each discipline approaches music logically, in that it poses a question it considers important and, having answered that, it is forced to ask other related questions.
+By transposing questions and following out their branches of interdependencies we are able to compare the most diverse theoretical orientations, which begin from different perspectives and ask seemingly different questions.
+A systematic approach to music scholarship entails the initiation of dialogues across disciplines.
+It reflects an investigator’s willingness to accept the existence, importance, and urgency of musical questions other than those he/she is usually prone to ask, and as an extension, the possible existence of important questions not yet asked.

 Home